timfilzinger/idp-software.com/docs/vendors/datamatics/index.md

 ## Overview

 Datamatics Global Services Limited offers digital operations, experiences, and technologies across multiple industries.
 The company's TruCap+ IDP solution provides template-free document processing using AI and machine learning.
 Datamatics serves banking, financial services, insurance, manufacturing, logistics, retail, and publishing sectors globally.
 The company was recognized as a Major Contender in Everest Group's IDP PEAK Matrix Assessment 2024 for the sixth consecutive year.
+Recently, Datamatics [announced a partnership with Well Pharmacy](https://www.datamatics.com/press-release-list/well-pharmacy-uks-largest-independent-pharmacy-chain-onboards-datamatics), the UK's largest independent pharmacy chain, to modernize and digitize medication record management using its TruCap+ IDP platform and TruBot RPA products.

 ## Key Features